Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Instructions: Cave Story files are already included and ready to go.
 Just start Cave Story from Ports in the emulationstation menu.

 ### Cave Story (evo) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
-Instructions: Install through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster) and start Cave Story-Evo from Ports in the emulationstation menu.
+Instructions: Install through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster) and start Cave Story-Evo from Ports in the emulationstation menu. \
+Notes: Thanks to the [NXEngine](https://github.com/nxengine/nxengine-evo) team for the NXEngine Evo engine that makes this possible.

 ### C-Dogs (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: C-Dogs files are already included and ready to go.
 Just start C-Dogs from Ports in the emulationstation menu.